afiodorov/afiodorov.github.io/_posts/2019-05-18-learning-cython.md

 ## Another approach: [Cython]

 Let's see if we can actually beat numpy's `np.sum()`.
-Since the above is a bit of a hack and only works on Linux, how do libraries like `sklearn` utilise all cores?
+Since the above is a bit of a hack and only works on Linux, how do libraries like [scikit-learn] utilise all cores?
 They use Cython which allows one to write multithreaded code without worrying about the GIL.
 Cython also has a [good way] to interact with numpy arrays.
 Without further ado, lets jump into the code and the result: